paprikka/obsidian-eleventy/src/notes/Portuguese Orange, Persian Portugal.md

 PPS.
 Speaking of sausages, if you visit [potato.horse](https://potato.horse) and hit the share button, you'll be greeted by a [pair of wonderful Sausage Angels](https://www.potato.horse/p/7dKwDiVdUXLvsTUIjGEmxD)!

 PPS.
 Apologies for the messy/inconsistent transliteration of Arabic and Persian!

+PPS.
+Also, an Algerian reader pointed out that in their dialect or Arabic oranges are called *tchina*.

 [Etymology](<../Etymology>)